pivotal/docs-platform-automation/docs/before-you-begin/git-repo-layout.md

 1. Do not select to add any default files when prompted
 1. Copy the URL of your new GitHub repository

-Now, we can set the local git repository's remote to the new GitHub repo:
+Now, we can set the local Git repo's remote to the new GitHub repo:

 ```bash
 # enter the path for the new GitHub repo